 Set a Schedule for Good Work/Life Balance

 Like we said – even remote work requires some limits.
 Organizing the time to match both company’s demands and well-being and employees’ needs is remarkably important.
 The job needs to be done timely and correctly, deadlines have to be met, and employees must remain content.
-Setting a schedule that enables all of that might seem tricky, but the key to it is to communicate about the goals and intentions.
+Setting a schedule that enables all of that might seem tricky, but the key to it is to communicate the goals and intentions.

 How to Find a Suitable Remote Team